Who is eligible to participate?

 Educators who participate in the Walden Educator for a Day grant program must consent to a release agreement that allows Walden University to use the names of the nominee and host school, as well as the answers to the questions listed on the nomination form, for publication purposes without limitation, and that allows all such publications to remain the sole and exclusive property of Walden University.

 Educators who participate in the Walden Educator for a Day grant program must also affirm that their schools would be willing and able to participate in all publicity efforts promoting the Educator for a Day grant program.
 Such publicity could consist of inclusion in news releases and media advisories, local and/or national media coverage of the Educator for a Day initiative, media interviews and photos, and other similar public relations vehicles.
+In order for schools to receive the $5,000 grant, they must demonstrate that they have organized and launched an Educator for a Day event on November 21, 2013.

 How many Walden Educator for a Day grants will be awarded?